MSc in Mathematical Finance

 The Department of Mathematics, the University of York, and the historic City of York provide a uniquely attractive environment in which to live and study.

 On this MSc programme you will develop skills and competence in Mathematical Finance which are of direct relevance in the field of work.
-For details of the modules offered please see Programme Structure.
+For details of the modules currently offered please see Programme Structure.
 If you are not able to commit yourself to full-time campus-based study and would prefer to study by online distance learning then please visit the MSc in Mathematical Finance by Online Distance Learning.

 The MSc in Mathematical Finance opens up fantastic employment opportunities to successful graduates at/in: